Selected Publications

 Visualization of Digital Archaeological Collections

-UBC Okanagan and Open Context have developed an interactive visualization that can be used to learn about digital archaeological collections.
 Visualizations summarize large amounts of digital information and allow the grouping and filtering of data.
-With visualization tools, archaeologists and community members can interact with digital archaeological information to gain insight into patterns.
+With visualization tools, archaeologists and community members can interact with digital archaeological information to see patterns and gain insight into data collection and curation practices.

 Northern Kerala Archaeology Project

-Northern Kerala Archaeology Project, NorKAP for short, is a collaboration between Memorial University and the University of Kerala.
+Northern Kerala Archaeology Project, NorKAP for short, is a collaboration with the University of Kerala.
 The project, led by Dr Neha Gupta and Dr Rajesh SV (Kerala) examines long-term change in the social and political organization of past societies in the Bharathapuzha River Valley in northern Kerala.
 Preliminary results were presented at the Society for American Archaeology meetings in April 2017.

 Circles of Interaction

 The Training and Human Resources Development Project at McGill University aimed to address inequalities in the availability of health and social services for linguistic minorities in Quebec, Canada.
-The project is based on the principle that a person must have access to health and social services in their first language.
-Quebec is the only Canadian province with a French-speaking majority.
-The project focused on service availability for English-speakers, a linguistic minority in the province.
+Availability was visualized and assessed using maps.

 Parc Safari Burial Detection